Emmanuel Samadia

 Emmanuel Samadia (born 19 April 2001) is a Sierra Leonean footballer who plays as a midfielder for USL Championship club Hartford Athletic and the Sierra Leone national team.

 Club career

 After playing for F.C.
 Kallon in Sierra Leone, he joined Israeli Liga Leumit club Hapoel Umm al-Fahm on a one-month trial in December 2020 and signed a two-year contract with the club in January 2021.

 On 28 November 2023, Samadia signed with American USL Championship club Hartford Athletic.
+In July, 2026, Samadia signed a two-year contract extension with Hartford keeping him with the club through the 2028 season.

 International career

 He made his debut for the Sierra Leone national team in October 2020 against Niger.
 He played for Sierra Leone U20 at the 2020 WAFU U-20 Championship.